- Quality of Life & Wellness»

 Affirmations on their own aren't quite as useful as when they're paired with action.
 During times of weakness, they're often just the right thing for reviving motivation and hope.

 The best way to use them are to seek out personal growth, instead of trying to influence someone else's behavior.
 After all, we can only control what we do.
-However, when you change the way you act in a positive way, you will attract the type of relationships you've always wanted.
+However, when you change the way you act for the better, you will attract the type of relationships you've always wanted.

 Some characteristics you can nurture with these affirmations are: